arian-code/tsp_edge_select/README.md

    The algorithms always results in VALID TOUR SELECTION

 #   Brief on algorithm:
+1. START
-1. Number of cities <- 'n'
+2. Number of cities <- 'n'
-2. All edges are available initially for selection
+3. All edges are available initially for selection
-3. while (selected edges < n) do:
+4. while (selected edges < n) do:
-   3A.
-Select one edge:
+5. Select one edge:
-        	3AA.
-All edges in the row of edge are blocked 3AB.
-All edges in the column of edge are blocked 3AC.
-Edges which can create SUB TOUR are blocked - routine "sub_tour_check" 3B.   if (pending edges for selection == available edges):
+6. All edges in the row of edge are blocked
+7. All edges in the column of edge are blocked
+8. Edges which can create SUB TOUR are blocked - routine "sub_tour_check"
+9.       if (pending edges for selection == available edges):
-         3BA.
-Select remaining edges
+10. Select remaining edges
-         end While
+11.       end While
+12. END

 # How to use:
    1. Download the file "tsp_edge_select.py"